 In 2015, the Australian Taxation Office (ATO) pledged tougher tax collection.
 The tax office estimated $20 billion in tax debts and it was running low on cash.
 One of the actions proposed by the ATO was lowering the benchmark for legal action to $93,000 from $340,000.
 Slater Byrne Recoveries warned that ATO’s actions could hamper the debt collection efforts of business owners.
-This is because businesses will face severe criminal penalties when taxes are left unpaid.
+When businesses fail to pay taxes, they face severe criminal penalties.
 The ATO also has the authority to wind up a business if it is unable to pay its taxes.
 When this happens, businesses pay the ATO before other creditors.

 It is difficult for a business owner to get to know the entire financial condition of its contractor.
 To some extent, it is no longer a business owner’s duty to be appraised of the financial soundness of its business partners.
 It thus comes as a surprise to business partners when contractors are no longer paying on time because they are struggling to pay their taxes or are placed in liquidation by the ATO.
 It is stressful for companies to be appraised by their contractor’s financial condition and collect on unpaid debts while continuing to conduct good business.

 Take the stress out by hiring a debt collection agency.
+Unsure how the ATO rules apply, seek professional advice.
 Debt collection professionals will be the one to learn deeper into your client’s finances and appraise you of its status, including whether the client is having a hard time keeping up with tax obligations or is in liquidation as a result of unpaid taxes.
 Debt collection professionals will also advise you as to the proper action to take to get maximum recovery from non-payment of debts.